 Essential Core – In Gita Verse 18.26 One who performs his duty without association with the modes of material nature, without false ego, with great determination and enthusiasm, and without wavering in success or failure is said to be a worker in the mode of goodness.

-Krishna says readiness for death, it means no lust for life, so that whatsoever comes, one is always in a welcoming attitude, in a receptivity.
-Whatsoever happens, one is ready – even death.
+Krishna says readiness for death means no lust for life, so that whatsoever comes, one is always in a welcoming attitude, in a state of receptivity.
+Whatever happens, one is ready – even for death.
 Lust for life is a disease.
 This readiness, simple readiness to die, unties the lust for life.

 Tags: